Off-Duty Nurse Helps Driver Shot In Forehead By Stray Gunfire

-CHICAGO (CBS)– An off-duty Chicago nurse ran to the aid of a man, who was shot in the forehead while driving.
+CHICAGO (CBS)– An off-duty Chicago nurse ran to the aid of a man who was shot in the forehead while driving.

 “I go to the driver side and I see the guy is bleeding, so I grabbed a teddy bear and I placed it on his forehead,” Ivan Escobar said.